MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connector-extensibility.md

 # Connector extensibility in Power BI

-In Power BI, you can connect to data by using existing connectors and generic data sources, like ODBC, OData, OLE DB, Web, CSV, XML, and JSON.
+Power BI can connect to data by using existing connectors and generic data sources, like ODBC, OData, OLE DB, Web, CSV, XML, and JSON.
 Or, developers can extend data sources with custom data extensions called *custom connectors*.
 Some custom connectors are certified and distributed by Microsoft as *certified connectors*.

 If you plan to use non-certified custom connectors that you or a third party have developed, you must adjust the Power BI Desktop security settings to allow extensions to load without validation or warning.
 Because this code can handle credentials, including sending them over HTTP, and ignore privacy levels, you should only use this security setting if you absolutely trust your custom connectors.